Innovation Canvas

 For more information: on Customer Journey Mapping, please view our webinar Experience Mapping – Customer Obsession for IT and Digital Professionals with Milan Guenther and Katharina Weber.

-Properties and metadata: The Business Process Network can for example retain the following information:
+Properties and metadata: The Conceptual Data Model can for example retain the following metadata:

 • Link to the owner of the diagram